tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 Most likely you will add a new rule to one of the groups – or maybe even create a new group.
 In that case, the number of items to renaming/renumbering is limited to that group.

+> [!WARNING]
->**Warning:** More sophisticated setups split filtering rules into a number of files, that are inlcuded by the main `dispatcher.any` configuration file.
+> More sophisticated setups split filtering rules into a number of files, that are inlcuded by the main `dispatcher.any` configuration file.
 A new file however does not introduce a new namespace.
 So if you have a rule "001" in one file and "001" in another you will get an error.
 Even more reason to come up with semantically strong names.

 **References**